College Football Playoff rankings release schedule: Dates, TV channels | NCAA.com

-The first College Football Playoff rankings were announced on Tuesday, Nov.
-5. Find the complete announcement schedule below, up through the selection date on Sunday, Dec.
+The second College Football Playoff rankings will be announced on Tuesday, Nov.
+12. Find the complete announcement schedule below, up through the selection date on Sunday, Dec.
 8.

-In the first Top 25 rankings, Ohio State is No. 1, followed by LSU, Alabama and Penn State.
-Defending champion Clemson (9-0) starts at No. 5.
+In the second Top 25 rankings, LSU passed Ohio State for the No. 1 spot.
+Ohio State, Clemson and Georgia round out the new top four.
+Minnesota, coming off a victory over Penn State, jumped nine spots to No. 8.

 Last season, Clemson beat Alabama in the College Football Playoff National Championship Game.
 Once again, the CFP committee will put together the rankings that determine the four semifinalists and will set up the New Year's Six bowl matchups.